jorendorff/a-history-of-the-world-notes/020-Statue-of-Ramesses-II.md

     "Strangely there are two right hands [...] amongst the remains of the statue [...]."

 *   "[Stalin's Monument](https://en.wikipedia.org/wiki/Stalin_Monument_%28Prague%29)
-    (sometimes also derisively nicknamed "the queue for meat") was a massive granite statue honoring Joseph Stalin [...] in Prague, Czechoslovakia.
+    (sometimes also derisively nicknamed 'the queue for meat') was a massive granite statue honoring Joseph Stalin [...] in Prague, Czechoslovakia.
 It was the world's largest representation of Stalin, and was destroyed in 1962."